stat545ubc-2023/ShinyApp-AssignmentB3-HitashaB/Assignment B4/README.md

 information selected.

 ### Contents
-Here you will find 2 files.
-The README file and the app.R file.
+In this folder you will find the app.R file which contains the code for the app development.

 ### Features
 * Separate tabs for the plot and table